Skip to main content

 When you relate a checkboxes variable and a categories variable, Stats iQ runs statistical tests and creates a summary table.

-Depending on which variable had the key by it, one of the first two columns will contain the categories variable options and the other will contain the checkbox options.
+Depending on which variable had the key by it, one of the first 2 columns will contain the categories variable options and the other will contain the checkbox options.
 The “%” column will indicate the proportion of the first column group that selected the second column group.

 In the example below, the first row indicates the following: